TN 97 (08-24)

 1. a.

-Situation - As a gift from their parents, Tom Brown, an SSI recipient, and his ineligible brother received some shares of stock valued at $3,000.
-The stock certificates show that the brothers are joint tenants (SI 01110.510 C.2.), but the brothers have a legally binding agreement that one will not sell without consent of the other.
-The CR confirms that Tom's brother will not consent to sell.
+Situation - As a gift from their parents, Tom Brown, an SSI recipient, and their ineligible sibling received some shares of stock valued at $3,000.
+The stock certificates show that the siblings are joint tenants (SI 01110.510 C.2.), but the siblings have a legally binding agreement that one will not sell without consent of the other.
+The CR confirms that Tom's sibling will not consent to sell.

 2. b.